NobleOsinachi/0xCeloChallenge/README.md

 # 0xCeloTut

-Trying to build the marketplace dApp using the Celo blockchain.
+0xCeloTut is a project aimed at building a decentralized marketplace dApp using the Celo blockchain.
+This project serves as a tutorial and example for developers interested in learning about Celo and decentralized application development.

-Contributions are welcome.
+## Contributions

+Contributions to the project are welcome!
+If you have ideas for improvements, new features, or bug fixes, please feel free to contribute by submitting pull requests.
+Together, we can make this project a valuable resource for the Celo community.